JostineHo/mememoji/README.md

 + __number and configuration of dense layers__
 + __dropout percentage in dense layers__

 Models with various combinations were trained and evaluated using GPU computing `g2.2xlarge` on Amazon Web Services (AWS).
-This greatly reduced training time and increased efficiency in tuning the model (Tip: use _automation script_ and _tmux detach_ to train on AWS EC2 instance over night).
+This greatly reduced training time and increased efficiency in tuning the model (Pro tip: use _automation script_ and _tmux detach_ to train on AWS EC2 instance over night).

-+ Analysis of various arch
-+ Comparison Tables

 ```
 table or graph
 ```